When Bousfield localizations and homotopy idempotent functors meet again: Applications

 \begin{prop} Let $\Srect$ be a set of continuous maps in $\mathsf{Top}$.
 Then, the left Bousfield localization of $\mathsf{Top}_{\textup{h}}$ at $(\Srect\vert\,\text{h})$-equivalences exists among coSpitzweck right semimodel categories.
 Its fibrant objects are the $(\Srect\vert\,\text{h})$-local spaces. \end{prop} \begin{proof} Defining the map $\upf$ as the coproduct of all maps in $\Srect$, the claim follows by an application of Theorem \ref{thm_LBLfromLocalizator} to the strong localization functor $\Lrect^{\text{s}}_{\upf}\colon \mathsf{Top}_{\textup{h}}\to \mathsf{Top}_{\textup{h}}$ constructed by V.\;Halperin in his PhD thesis \cite{halperin_localization}. \end{proof}

-\begin{rem} Halperin's thesis \cite{halperin_localization} is not avalaible online, but the construction that we apply above was announced in \cite[proof of Theorem 1.B.5]{farjoun_cellular_1996}.
-The actual details are involved and we are not going to replicate them here, but at least we note that the construction is applicable in more general settings, as diagrams of topological spaces.
+\begin{rem} Halperin's thesis \cite{halperin_localization} is not publicly avalaible, but the construction that we apply above was announced in \cite[proof of Theorem 1.B.5]{farjoun_cellular_1996}.
+The actual details are involved and we are not going to replicate them here, but at least we note that the construction is applicable in more general settings, as diagrams of topological spaces.\footnote{Halperin uses in \cite{halperin_localization} the category of compactly generated Hausdorff spaces.
+However, his arguments are completely general and applicable to any convenient category of topological spaces, such as cgwh spaces.}

-Recall that diagram categories like $\mathsf{Top}^{\Drect}$ admit Hurewicz type model structures by \cite{barthel_construction_2013}.
+Recall that diagram categories like $[\Drect,\mathsf{Top}]$ admit Hurewicz type model structures by \cite{barthel_construction_2013}.
 They also carry projective model structures constructed from $\mathsf{Top}_{\text{q}}$ by transfer.
-Hence, it is possible to generalize Propositions \ref{prop_LocalizationsOfHurewiczMixedModelsSIMPLICIALCASE} and \ref{prop_LocalizationsOfHurewiczMixedModelsTOPOLOGICALCASE} to $\mathsf{Top}^{\Drect}$, producing semimodel categories to study strange homotopy categories, e.g. homotopy sheaves with values in topological spaces for which descent axioms holds up to strong homotopy equivalence or $\Upgamma$-spaces satisfying Segal's conditions via strong homotopy equivalences. \end{rem}
+Hence, it is possible to generalize Propositions \ref{prop_LocalizationsOfHurewiczMixedModelsSIMPLICIALCASE} and \ref{prop_LocalizationsOfHurewiczMixedModelsTOPOLOGICALCASE} to $[\Drect,\mathsf{Top}]$, producing semimodel categories that present ``exotic" homotopy categories, e.g. homotopy sheaves with values in topological spaces for which descent axioms hold up to strong homotopy equivalence, $\Upgamma$-spaces satisfying Segal's conditions up to strong homotopy equivalences or mixed versions of them. \end{rem}